 If Moore and his teammates are to match last season’s success, however, they will need to fill the shoes of quarterback Breccen Morelli, running back Anthony Medina, lineman Nick Dan and several other significant who were lost to graduation.

-Matthews set to take over as QBAmong those likely to step into the void left by the Bluejays’ now-departed senior stars is sophomore quarterback Aiden Matthews, who saw a handful of varsity snaps last season while filling in for Morelli.
+Among those likely to step into the void left by the Bluejays’ now-departed senior stars is sophomore quarterback Aiden Matthews, who saw a handful of varsity snaps last season while filling in for Morelli.

 Although Matthews has yet to play significant minutes at the varsity level, the sophomore’s natural athleticism is unquestioned, and his powerful throwing arm figures to add to a Bluejays passing attack that has taken a back seat in recent seasons.

 While the extent of Matthews success likely will depend on the team’s ability to protect him up front, stalwart offensive lineman Colt Fury, veteran Lot Martin and others figure to provide their sophomore signal caller with ample time to survey the field on passing downs.

 Senior wide receiver Christian Cova figures to be the team’s top wide receiver, and Moore also is likely to get plenty of opportunities to catch the football after amassing 264 receiving yards and four receiving touchdowns last year.

 While putting points on the board won’t be difficult for Mancos, the strength of this year’s team could end up being a stalwart defense anchored by senior Colt Fury, who emerged as one of the state’s top linebackers last year.

 A tough and physical individual with a nose for the football, Fury came through with a team-high 170 tackles last season while consistently turning opposing offensive players onto their backs.